visgl/loaders.gl/docs/developer-guide/using-streaming-loaders.md

 ## Streaming Data Sources

-`parseInBatches` is quite flexible.
+While the primary input for `parseInBatches` is an async iterator many input types are supported:

-While the primary input for `parseInBatches` is an async iterator that yields raw `ArrayBuffer` chunks (and it returns an async iterator that yields parsed batches of data), many other input types are also supported.
+- `AsyncIterable<ArrayBuffer>` (i.e. the iterator must yield `ArrayBuffer` chunks).

-Any `Stream` can also be used as input to `parseInBatches`.
+- `Stream` instances can be used as input to `parseInBatches`.
 An async iterator will automatically be created from the stream.

-As is usually the case in loaders.gl, `Response` can also be used as input (loaders.gl uses the `Response.body` stream).
+- `Response` objects can also be used as input (the `Response.body` stream will be used).

-Note that while `Response` objects are normally returned from `fetch` calls, they can also be created directly by the application, and many data types can be trivially wrapped in `Response` objects (e.g. `FormData`, `Blob`, `File` etc), which makes it possible to do streaming loads from almost any data source.
+In addition, note that applications can easily wrap many data types in a `Response` object (e.g. `FormData`, `Blob`, `File`, `string`, `ArrayBuffer` etc), which makes it possible to do streaming loads from almost any data source.